obiba/amber-doc/studio-user-guide/content/forms.rst

 Add a form
 ~~~~~~~~~~

 When creating a form, a name is required, a description is optional.
-This purely informative for management purpose and will not appear when the form is administered.
+This is purely informative for management purpose and will not appear when the form is administered.

-It is possible to prepopulate the form with a schema, that was previously exported from another form.
+It is possible to prepopulate the form with a schema that was previously exported from another form.
 This is optional and can also be done later.

 Delete form(s)
 ~~~~~~~~~~~~~~~~~